trzy/FasterRCNN/README.md

 This assumes that the dataset is present at `VOCdevkit/VOC2007/`.
 The mean average precision is computed from a subset of evaluation samples after each epoch and the best weights are saved at the end of training.
 The final model weights, regardless of accuracy, can also be saved using `--save-to` and checkpoints can be saved after each epoch to a directory using `--checkpoint-dir`.

 The TensorFlow version has additional options.
 Namely, a choice of optimizer (SGD or Adam), two RoI pooling implementations, and the option for the detector stage to output logits rather than probabilities.
-TensorFlow lacks an exact RoI pooling operation and by default, we use an approximation involving `tf.image.crop_and_resize`.
+TensorFlow lacks an exact RoI pooling operation so by default we use an approximation involving `tf.image.crop_and_resize`.
 A custom RoI pooling layer was implemented as a learning exercise but is too slow for practical use.
 When loading saved weights, make sure to set options consistently.

 For a complete list of options use `--help`.